What You Need to Know

 POSIX & Bash Compatibility

-cjsh targets high POSIX compliance while providing useful extensions such as [[ ... ]], brace expansion, here-strings, process substitution, and rich redirection semantics.
-Non-POSIX behavior is opt-in through flags or configuration.
+cjsh targets high POSIX coverage for scripting while providing POSIX+ extensions such as [[ ... ]], brace expansion, here-strings, process substitution, and rich redirection semantics.
+POSIX+ behavior is opt-in through flags or configuration.

 Extended Interactive Tools